 Please see below for answers to commonly asked questions.
 If your questions are not answered here, please contact us and we will respond as quickly as possible!

 Who can attend?

-All of our campus events, such as Admissions Workshop and Scholarship Workshop, are available for all high school students at no cost.
-Events at local high schools may have different attendance requirements, please contact us for further details.
+All of our campus events, such as Admissions Workshop Weekend and Scholarship Saturday, are available for all high school students at no cost.
+Events at local high schools may have different attendance requirements.
+Please contact us for further details.

 If you wish to attend one of our campus events, please visit our events page for more info and to RSVP.

 Our biggest events such as Admissions Workshop Weekend and Scholarship Saturday are held on the University of Washington Seattle campus.
 Other events such as FAFSA nights and smaller CACE events may be held at local high schools.
 Please contact us for information about these events.

 Is transportation provided?